githubtraining/community-starter-kit/responses/05a-contributing-labels.md

+## Step 9: Add custom labels to the project

 :wave: @{{ user.username }}, it looks like one or more of the labels still need a description.
 Can you help out with these?

 ### :keyboard: Activity: Updating label descriptions